 First, there are three pre-considerations needed to answer this question:

 1. How much time do you have to spend on Omnibus?
 If you’re teaching Omnibus for the first time and you have, for example, an 11th grader, think about what two Omnibus years you want to cover.
-Don’t try to cover six years of curriculum in two years.
+Don’t try to cover six years of curriculum in two years- that is impossible.
 You might cause your child to hate the Great Books, reading, and school.
-If your time is short, pick what works best for your child or class.
+Pick what works best for your student, and what history they still need to complete.

 2. Is your child a strong reader?
 If they are a strong reader, focus on the more challenging books.
-If your child is not a big reader, focus on easier books or earlier years initially.
+If your child is not a big reader, initially focus on easier books or earlier years.
 You can always build up from there.
 Start where you are, not where you want to be.
-Also, if they are able to listen to audible books and retain what they hear, your student will be able to keep up.
+Also, if they can listen to audible books and retain what they hear, your student will be able to keep up.

-3. Are you wanting a flyover view or a deep understanding?
+3. Do you want a flyover view or a deep understanding?
 Consider whether you and your student(s) value depth or breadth more.
 We would recommend depth (self-paced and live courses), but if your child really needs more of a survey (which can only be done through You Teach), then width or speed might provide greater value.
-Think through what you value when you are planning your year of reading and know that you might have to alter your plan as you go along - that is ok!
+Think through what you value when planning your year of reading, and know that you might have to alter your plan as you go along - that is ok!

 With those three things in mind, here are three considerations for figuring out which Omnibus to take and when: